tancetiner/kelimator/README.md

 So, I was already in a mood to do something in my area - in a summer without a internship :/ - and I had some experience with the Pygame module before (see "fizikciler") so I said: "Why not create the game by myself?".
 Obviously, it was going to be much simpler than the original one but I needed to start from somewhere.
 Then I started and built that...

+### Future Plans
+Obviously, the people I mentioned (passionate players of the game) are not github users.
+They won't download this project and run this python program on their local machines.
+As a result, this game will not be available for the target audience.
+As a future plan, I would like to develop this game in a mobile environment.
+As for now I'm lack of knowledge and experience in mobile programming for this purpose but I believe some day it can happen :)